Keshawk025/qr-attendance-ai-v2/README.md

 - Role-based access for teacher, student, and admin
 - Rate limiting on login and attendance endpoints
 - Audit logs for auth, attendance, and admin actions
+- Database credentials and secrets loaded from `.env`, never committed

 ## Reports and Data